microsoft/restler-fuzzer/docs/user-guide/Authentication.md

 RESTler supports token-based authentication.

 The user must provide a separate program to generate tokens, which implements the authentication method required by the API.
 This will be invoked in a separate process by RESTler to obtain and regularly refresh tokens.
-When invoked, this program must print metadata about the tokens on the first line, followed by each token and the required token header on a separate line.
+When invoked, this program must print metadata about the tokens on the first line, followed by each token and the required token header on a separate line for each application.
 For example:

 `>my_gettoken.exe <args to my_gettoken>`